Nuand/bladeRF/host/utilities/bladeRF-cli/README.md

 ./bladeRF-cli --help
 ```

-If you encounter issues and ask folks on IRC or in the forum assistance, it's always helpful to note the CLI and library versions:
+If you encounter issues and ask folks on IRC or in the forum for assistance, it's always helpful to note the CLI and library versions:

 ```
 bladeRF-cli --version